Cultivating young leaders for social change

 We warmly welcome family and friends to attend the Closing Program for the Leadership Institute.
 This is an inspiring culmination to your student's experience, and a terrific opportunity to meet faculty, students and staff.

 Received her A.B. in American Studies, with a focus on Asian American Studies from Brown University, and her M.S.S.W. from the University of Austin-Texas.
-Prior to joining the School of Professional Studies, she worked in Campus Life at Brown in several capacities including: Coordinator of the Third World Center (now named the Center for Students of Color); Director of Student Activities and the Stephen Robert ‘62 Campus Center; and Associate Dean of Orientation and Diversity Initiatives.
+Prior to joining the Division of Pre-College and Summer Undergraduate Programs, she worked in Campus Life at Brown in several capacities including: Coordinator of the Third World Center (now named the Center for Students of Color); Director of Student Activities and the Stephen Robert ‘62 Campus Center; and Associate Dean of Orientation and Diversity Initiatives.
 During her tenure in Campus Life, her responsibilities included oversight and involvement in First Year Orientation, International Orientation and the International Mentoring Program, the Women Peer Counselors Program, the Resident Counselors Program, the Community Director Program, student conduct, crisis response, diversity initiatives, and student organizations.
-She currently oversees the Leadership Institute and the Brown Environmental Leadership Lab (BELL).
+She oversees the Leadership Institute and the Berklee/Brown Creative Entrepeneurship program and provides support to Pre-College social science courses.
 She also worked as medical social worker and advocate for pregnant and parenting teenagers.

 In this interview, Kisa Takesue talks about how students emerge from the Brown Leadership Institute with an increased sense of personal agency and commitment to their communities after gaining a greater understanding of what it means to be a socially responsible leader.